KP Energy receives NoA from NTPC REL for 464.10 MW BoS package for wind energy project in Gujarat | www.lokmattimes.com

 KP Energy receives NoA from NTPC REL for 464.10 MW BoS package for wind energy project in Gujarat

-PNN Surat (Gujarat) [India], September 30: KP Energy Limited, a leading player in the renewable energy sector, has achieved ...
+Surat (Gujarat) [India], October 2: KP Energy Limited, a leading player in the renewable energy sector, has achieved a ...

 KP Energy clinched the contract from NTPC REL, a subsidiary of NTPC, through a rigorous and highly competitive bidding process, reaffirming its excellence in the renewable energy domain.
 The project falls under the company’s Captive Power Producer (CPP) business segment.